Cherub Rock: Music video

 The video features footage of the band performing the song live in a forest setting.
 It was shot outside San Francisco entirely on Super8 film on a modest budget.
 The director, Kevin Kerslake, employed various destructive techniques when developing the film to give the video a broken and dirty look.
-Corgan was reportedly extremely unhappy with the shooting experience, and the band never worked with Kerslake again.
+Corgan was reportedly extremely unhappy with the shooting experience, and the band never worked with Kerslake again until the video for ‘Empires’, the third single from the 2023 album Atum: A Rock Opera in Three Acts.

+The video received its world premiere on MTV's late-night alternative rock program 120 Minutes on July 11, 1993.